Choosing with unknown causal information: Action-outcome probabilities for decision making can be grounded in causal models: Causation

-The concept of Causality deals with regularities found in a given environment (context) which are stronger than probabilistic (or associative) relations in the sense that a causal relation allows for evaluating a change in the \textit{consequence} given a change in the \textit{cause}.
-This is known as an \textit{intervention}, which is different from performing observations, and it consists in a change in the joint distribution of the variables, which is performed by forcing the value of some variable to a specific value \citep{spirtes2000causation,koller2009probabilistic,pearl2018why}.
-Interventions lie at the core of causal reasoning, since they allow for the analysis of alternative scenarios which may not have been present in the data on which a first analysis was made.
+{ } The concept of Causality deals with regularities found in a given environment (context) that are stronger than probabilistic (or associative) relations in the sense that a causal relation allows for evaluating a change in the \textit{consequence} given a change in the \textit{cause}.
+This is known as an \textit{intervention}, which is different from observing and consists of a change in the joint distribution of the variables, which is performed by forcing the value of some variable to a specific value.
+Causal reasoning is able to deal with changes in the data-generating distributions, while observational reasoning does not.
+In a non-causal world, patients would avoid going to the doctor in order to avoid being sick \citep{spirtes2000causation,pearl2009causality,koller2009probabilistic,pearl2018why}.

-We adopt here the \textit{manipulationist} interpretation of Causality (details in \cite{woodward2005making}).
-The main paradigm is clearly expressed by \citeauthor{campbell1979quasi} as \textit{manipulation of a cause will result in a manipulation of the effect} \cite{campbell1979quasi}.
-Consider the following example from \citeauthor{woodward2005making}: manually forcing a barometer to go down won't cause a storm, whereas the occurrence of a storm will cause the barometer to go down \cite{woodward2005making}.
+In this work, the \textit{manipulationist} interpretation of Causality is adopted \citep{woodward2005making}.
+The main paradigm is clearly expressed by \citeauthor{campbell1979quasi} as \textit{manipulation of a cause will result in a manipulation of the effect} \citep{campbell1979quasi}.
+Consider the following example from \citeauthor{woodward2005making}: manually forcing a barometer to go down won't cause a storm, whereas the occurrence of a storm will cause the barometer to go down \citep{woodward2005making}.

-We are working within the formal definition of Probabilistic Causality given by \citeauthor{spirtes2000causation} \cite{spirtes2000causation}.
-Similar descriptions of the manipulationist approach can be found in \citeauthor{holland1986statistics} \cite{holland1986statistics}.
-Causal inference tools, such as Pearl's do-calculus \citep{pearl2009causality} allow to find the effect of an intervention in terms of probabilistic information when certain conditions are met.
+Here, we take the formal definition of Probabilistic Causality given by \citeauthor{spirtes2000causation} as a working definition for the notion of Causation.
+Similar descriptions of the manipulationist approach were described by \cite{holland1986statistics}.
+Causal inference tools, such as Pearl's do-calculus allow finding the effect of an intervention in terms of probabilistic information when certain conditions are met \citep{pearl2009causality}.